What are Bacon Medallions?Print this Page

 Bacon medallions have up to 30% less fat that a 'normal' back bacon rasher, but what are they, and where do they come from?
 Let's explain...

-Bacon medallions are produced from cured pork loin, the exact same way as 'normal' back bacon, except everything other than the eye of the bacon loin is trimmed off.
+Bacon medallions are produced from cured pork loin, the exact same way as 'normal' back bacon, except they are heavily trimmed of all fat.
+Basically, everything other than the eye of the bacon loin is trimmed off.
 The eye of the loin is the circular (hence the 'eye' of the loin) muscle that runs through the loin, and is the leanest part of the rasher.
 Once a bacon medallion is trimmed up, it can have up to 30% less fat that a normal rasher of bacon.
 This effectively means; bacon medallions are low fat bacon.
 Sounds too good to be true, right?

 I know a lot of folks think that the fat is the best bit of a bacon rasher, especially when its cooked nice and crispy, but if you've got designs on having that summer beach body, or you're just trying to avoid any extra fat, then bacon medallions are certainly much better than no bacon at all.
 After all, bacon is life.

 What is the difference between bacon and bacon medallions?